FOREX-Dollar eases as euro falls on ECB speculation

 ECB chief Mario Draghi fueled speculation that monetary policy would be further loosened in the euro zone over the weekend by saying the central bank would use "all the available instruments" to deal with the threat of deflation at the U.S. Federal Reserve's annual conference in Jackson Hole.

+Developments on Wednesday only worsened the picture for the euro zone: data showed German consumer morale fell for the first time in 1-1/2 years, while Italy's economy minister said the country must cut its growth forecast.

-The euro hit 1.2059 Swiss francs, its lowest since January 2013, and was last off 0.08 percent for the day at 1.207 francs.
+The euro hit 1.20715 Swiss francs on trading platform EBS, its lowest since January 2013.
+A sustained drop could test the Swiss National Bank's three-year-old pledge to cap the franc at 1.20 per euro, made in order to fight the risk of deflation.
 (Reporting By Michael Connor in New York; Additional reporting by Jemima Kelly in London; Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Diane Craft)

-* Says HISA withdrawals for day were approximately $290 million as compared to $472 million on Wednesday, April 26
+* Ventas Inc - on April 25 units entered into a second amended and restated credit and guaranty agreement - SEC filing